A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Related work

 Additionally, extensive research has been done on the SESM problem.
-A polynomial time approximation algorithm, proposed by \cite{SESM-1}, seeks to closely approximate the optimal solution. \cite{SESM-3} developed a local search algorithm that systematically searches forward from the man-optimal stable matching and backward from the woman-optimal stable matching. \cite{PDB} innovated the first unbiased and voluntary methods for deriving an equitable stable matching within cubic time, which encompass the EDS, LDS, and PDB algorithms.
+A polynomial time approximation algorithm, proposed by \cite{SESM-1}, seeks to closely approximate the optimal solution. \cite{SESM-3} proposed a bidirectional local search algorithm, which simultaneously explores the solution space by conducting a forward search from the man-optimal stable matching and a backward search from the woman-optimal stable matching.
+At each step, the algorithm employs breakmarriage operations to generate neighboring stable matchings. \cite{PDB} innovated the first unbiased and voluntary methods for deriving an equitable stable matching within cubic time, which encompass the Late Discontent Suspension (EDS), Early Discontent Suspension (LDS), and Permanent Discontent Ban (PDB) algorithms.
 Few studies have considered optimizing the sex equality cost in the SMTI problem.